 - Click Make a Test Call.

 - Follow the instructions to record a short message.
-The bot will play back the recording, letting you evaluate your audio and video quality.
+The bot will play back the recording, letting you evaluate your video quality.

 Notes: